Rosalía Arteaga: Brief Presidency and Second Vice Presidency (1997-1998)

-She became Vice President in 1996, following the election of Abdalá Bucaram as President.
-On 6 February 1997, however, President Bucaram was declared unfit to govern by Congress.
+On 6 February 1997, President Bucaram was declared unfit to govern by Congress.
 Arteaga and congressional leader Fabián Alarcón became locked in a dispute over who should succeed Bucaram since the constitution was vague on the issue.
 Initially, Alarcón was sworn in with the support of Congress.
-On 9 February, however, Arteaga, who had insisted that as vice president she should become president, was sworn in instead as Ecuador's first female president.
+On 9 February, however, Arteaga, who had insisted that as Vice President she should become president, was sworn in instead as Ecuador's first female president.
 Two days later, however, on 11 February, with the support of Congress and the army, Alarcón was sworn in again, and Arteaga resigned as president and reverted to her post as vice president.
+The political forces in Parliament and, notably, the lack of a constitutional norm on vice presidential succession, eliminated by errors of codification during the Durán-Ballén era, did not allow Arteaga to succeed Bucaram.